“I sat with my anger long enough until she told me her real name was grief.” ~ anonymous

-- Therapeutic certificates: This is when a therapist or facilitator has the client create certificates to announce the solution of their problem(s).
+- Therapeutic certificates: This is when a therapist, peer, or facilitator has the client create certificates to announce the solution of their problem(s).

 - Therapeutic letters: Writing clients letters based on the sessions serves as a reminder of the emerging subjugated story.

 In this process, the facilitator/peer/therapist must show unlimited positive regard for the client and maintain a stance of unknowing and curiosity.
 They help a client question, label, and focus on strengths and re-evaluate important moments and events in their lives.

 There are so many variables in anyone’s narratives that there is no way to know which direction a story can take and this is the majesty and transformative thrust of storytelling.